emmalieb/wrdustars/README.md

 - modeling: houses code for geometric modeling of WR binaries to compare with JWST MIRI images.

 Ongoing Additions:
-- to add dust temperature modeling to modeling folder.
+- to add dust temperature analysis to jwst_miri folder.
 - to add line profile analysis to jwst_miri folder.
 - to add .bib file of all WRDustERS papers.